Deforestation by continent: Australia

 Due to relatively recent colonisation, Australia has had high rates of deforestation, primarily due to clearing for agricultural purposes.
-In recent years much of the clearing has occurred in Tasmania and Queensland.
+Since colonisation approximately 50% of rainforests have been cleared and overall forest cover has reduced by over a third.
 In 2007, rates were expected to decrease with the implementation of new legislation.

-In 1998, deforestation is thought to have been responsible for around 12% of Australia's total carbon emissions.
+In 1998, deforestation was thought to be responsible for around 12% of Australia's total carbon emissions.
+Between 2000 and 2015 emissions from land clearing decreased by 64%.

 An additional factor currently causing the loss of forest cover is the expansion of urban areas.
 Littoral rainforest growing along coastal areas of eastern Australia is now rare due to ribbon development to accommodate the demand for seachange lifestyles.

-Vast amounts of logging continue in Australia despite the devastation of the Black Summer Bushfires in 2019–2020.

 New Zealand

-In the 800 years of human occupation of New Zealand 75% of the forests were lost.
-Initially it was by wholesale burning by the British but remaining forests were logged for lumber for the burgeoning population.
-By 2000 all logging of native trees on public land was stopped.
+In the 800 years of human occupation of New Zealand, 75% of the forests have been lost.
+Initially, it was by wholesale burning by the British.
+Remaining forests were logged for lumber for the burgeoning population.
+By 2000, all logging of native trees on public land was stopped.
 Logging on private land is controlled with a permit system and with the Resource Management Act.

 Papua New Guinea

-Papua New Guinea (PNG) has one of the world’s largest rainforests.
-Illegal logging was among highest in the world in 2007, estimated as ca 70-90% of all timber export.
+Papua New Guinea has one of the world's largest rainforests.
+Illegal logging was among highest in the world in 2007, estimated as ca 70–90% of all timber export.